hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250520013v2-webcot-enhancing-web-agent-reasoning-by-reconstructing-chain-of-thou.md

 ---
 layout: default
-title: WebCoT: Enhancing Web Agent Reasoning by Reconstructing Chain-of-Thought in Reflection, Branching, and Rollback
+title: "WebCoT: Enhancing Web Agent Reasoning by Reconstructing Chain-of-Thought in Reflection, Branching, and Rollback"
 ---

 # WebCoT: Enhancing Web Agent Reasoning by Reconstructing Chain-of-Thought in Reflection, Branching, and Rollback